Living Heritage FAQs

 There are two methods to conducting a search on Living Heritage - browsing and faceted searching:

 You can browse through Living Heritage to find what you are looking for.
-Search the website based on the format or click on some of the popular keywords displayed.
+Search the website based on the format.

 You can also choose to search through some of the collections by clicking on the collection displayed in the tiles on the homepage, or simply navigate the website using the dropdown menus on the top.